SudhirVasudevanPersonalProjects/reality/docs/prd.md

 **NFR1:** System must be extremely lightweight and simple - optimized for easy understanding and future scaling.

-**NFR2:** Message-to-web latency should be under 10 seconds for instant offloading experience.
+**NFR2:** Upload-to-dashboard latency should be under 3 seconds for instant offloading experience.

-**NFR3:** Phone-based authentication must be secure and compliant with SMS verification best practices.
+**NFR3:** Email-based authentication must be secure and compliant with industry best practices (HTTPS, secure password hashing, JWT sessions).

 **NFR4:** Architecture should consider future mobile app integration, but not at the cost of current simplicity (nice-to-have).